 They lived out of their own take on things.
 They had their ideas about how life should be lived, and they were right-on with each of them.
 Time has borne them out.
 They did not come espousing a particular view of morality.
 They did not recommend asceticism.
 They did not advise a particular religious doctrine.
 They came exhibiting, expressing, disclosing their understanding of peace and justice as the foundation of right relationship.
 They made wherever they were a good place to be.
 Jesus and the Buddha knew that how we treat one another is more important than keeping the law, and so, did what they knew needed to be done, and let the outcome be the outcome.

 Jesus and the Buddha lived to respect and honor all people.
 They treated everyone as a person of worth.
-The Buddha would have agreed with Jesus as he identified himself with the lowest of the low, and said, “In as much as you do it to the least of my brothers and sisters, you do it to me.”
+The Buddha would have agreed with Jesus as he identified himself with the lowest of the low, saying, “In as much as you do it to the least of my brothers and sisters, you do it to me.”
 No one was invisible to Jesus or the Buddha.
 They saw everyone as being of equal worth, and they treated everyone as though they were.
-Samaritans, women, and children had no place in Jewish society, they held no rank, they were ignored to the point of invisibility, but Jesus saw them, received them, welcomed them, elevated them to positions of honor and said, “The first will be last and the last will be first.”
+Samaritans, women, and children had no place in Jewish society, they held no rank, they were ignored to the point of being “disappeared,” but Jesus saw them, received them, welcomed them, elevated them to positions of honor and said, “The first will be last and the last will be first.”
 The Buddha proclaimed, “Cease to do evil; learn to do good, cleanse your own heart; This is the teaching of the Buddhas.”

 Whom do we treat well?
 Whom do we ignore?
 Who is safe with us, and who is unwelcome in our company?
 The straight way and narrow gate is to have a really, really big heart.
 That is what the church has missed with its emphasis upon morality, true belief, and right doctrine.
 Jesus, and the Buddha along with him, would say, “Believe anything you want to, but have a really, really big heart.”